dougm/vagrant-tramp/README.md

        kafka-broker1:
        kafka-broker2:

-## Known issues
+## Supported Vagrant providers

-The `vagrant-tramp-ssh` script only works with VMware Fusion and Workstation.
+The `vagrant-tramp-ssh` script works with the following Vagrant providers:

-It also assumes the basename of the directory containing `Vagrantfile` is unique.
+* VMware Fusion

+* VMware Workstation

+* VirtualBox

 ## See also